george-hawkins/micropython-notes/tools-filesystem-and-repl.md

     $ ampy --help
     Usage: ampy ...

-Using the package name `git+https://github.com/scientifichackers/ampy.git` means that you get the latest version available on GitHub. `ampy` is under active development but they seem to have stopped making releases to PyPI in October 2018 (see the PyPI [release history](https://pypi.org/project/adafruit-ampy/#history)).
+Using the package name `git+https://github.com/scientifichackers/ampy.git` means that you get the latest version available on GitHub. `ampy` is under semi-active development but they seem to have stopped making releases to PyPI in October 2018 (see the PyPI [release history](https://pypi.org/project/adafruit-ampy/#history)).

 Assuming your board is connected and you've got the `PORT` environment variable set you can start using `ampy` like so: